seqan/seqan/manual/source/Infrastructure/Use/UsingFindSeqAnCMakeModule.rst

     **Using different Visual Studio versions**

-    To change the version of Visual Studio you are building against, add ``-G "Visual Studio 10 2010"`` to your cmake call.
-TODO double-checl that this creates 64bit
+    To change the version of Visual Studio you are building against, add ``-G "Visual Studio 14 2015 Win64"`` to your cmake call. ``Win64`` at the end enables a 64bit build -- which you most definetely want when building a SeqAn-based app!
+TODO double-check generators

+    See :ref:`this page <how-to-recipes-use-parallel-build-directories>` for more information on using multiple different build setups at the same time.

 .. caution::